 The LakeSPI method can be applied to available historic vegetation survey data.
-Sources of information include published accounts, unpublished reports, and macrophyte data in FBIS (Freshwater Biodata Information System: www.fbis.niwa.co.nz).
-The limitations of source information are considered in these assessments with FBIS data providing the most reliable and comprehensive information (see information sources below).
+Sources of information include published accounts, unpublished reports, and macrophyte data in NIWA's Environmental Information Browser (https://ei.niwa.co.nz/search/fbis).
+The limitations of source information are considered in these assessments with NIWA's data providing the most reliable and comprehensive information (see information sources below).
 Reference to historical LakeSPI scores allows changes over the last few decades to be followed.